nick88msn/manjaro-rice/README.md

 # What is this

-My personal customization from a fresh Manjaro i3 installation to a working laptop on my Dell XPS 9560 (4k display).
+My personal script to customize a fresh Manjaro i3 installation to a working laptop on my Dell XPS 9560 (4k display).

 ## 1. Se the right dpi for your monitor